WIN

 Here are 5 steps to stop fighting:

 1. He needs to take a step back, take a deep breath, and assess his stress level and emotions.
-For Randy this is critical, since in our anger management classes he's still learning to be aware of how powerfully and intimidating he can come across to others.
+For Randy this is critical, since in our in our anger management classes he's learning to be aware of how powerfully and intimidating he can come across to others.

 2. Randy needs to watch the emotions - both his and Erin's.
 Since he already struggles with managing his anger, it's crucial that he be aware of his anger since this is a prime time for him to blow.
 He also needs to be aware that Erin is feeling something too, possibly fear, and that her stonewalling is probably a response more to that feeling than it is to his ideas.